wawandco/ox/docs/docs/getting-started.md

 go install github.com/wawandco/ox/cmd/ox@latest
 ```

-Once this completes you should have the ox binary in your terminal.
+Once this completes you should have the Ox binary in your terminal.
 You can test it and see if it works by running:

 ```sh
 ox help